Google OR-Tools v9.15

 54 // Adds a clause of the problem that must be checked.
 The problem clauses must

-55 // be added first, before any infered clause.
-The given clause must not
+55 // be added first, before any inferred clause.
+Must not be called after

 57 void AddProblemClause(absl::Span<const Literal> clause);